 After that experience, I started researching.
 And researching.
 Lots and lots of research.
 I needed to find out what I was doing to cause this toxic overload in my indoor environment and my body.

-Immediately I learned that I would need to start digging into the actual ingredients on the labels.
+Immediately, I learned that I would need to start digging beyond the wording on the front of the bottles.
+Instead, I started digging into the actual ingredients listed.
 To be honest, most of them I couldn’t even pronounce!

 Focus In On the Toxins That Show Up Most Often

 After learning about the many different toxic chemicals, I honed in on the top offenders.
 These became my focus because they showed up over and over in so many different types of products.

 That part was easy enough.
 But I also wanted to be sure I could avoid those toxins going forward.
 Because it was confusing to know what to buy.
 Sometimes the toxins were clearly noted on the label, but often they were really well hidden.